Making It Possible

-Institutional Partners These organizations, Resolve for example, equally committed to our mission, enable us to have a larger presence, provide key contacts and relationships in places where we have gaps, and expand our reach at low cost.
+These organizations, Resolve and Cultivo for example, equally committed to our mission, enable us to have a larger presence, provide key contacts and relationships in places where we have gaps, and expand our reach at low cost.

 Such institutional partners enable us to accelerate our impact.

 Partner companies are committed to our mission, seek our assistance to connect with communities, and are willing to pay for the value that they derive from these relationships – for instance, the purchase of ecosystem services and carbon credits.